All Your Clean Food Dirty Girl Meal Plan Questions Answered (FAQ) + Instant Pot Poppy Seed Carrot Cake Steel Cut Oats

 If you have extra produce that needs using up at the end of the week, the best thing to do is juice it and drink it down.
 Tomatoes, beets, carrots, cucumbers, celery, citrus, greens, ginger, lettuce – all of this juices beautifully and floods your cells with nutrients.

 Between freezing and juicing, you shouldn’t have much food or ingredients go to waste.
 If you do find you’re tossing stuff out at the end of the week, tweak the plan and make less food next time.
 Easy peasy.

 Okay!
-If you still have questions, I suggest signing up for the meal plans and seeing how you like them.
+If you still have questions, I suggest signing up for the trial and see how you like it!
 Gathering information is awesome, but taking action and trying them out is the only way you will ever know if the weekly Plant Fueled Meal Plans will work for you and your family.
-Plus, they’re only $20 a month and you can cancel anytime, so it’s super low risk.

 Today’s recipe is a perfect complement to the meal plans.
 Add this to your breakfast routine and you will be a happy camper all week long.

 - 1/2 cup steel cut oats (100g)

 - 1 cinnamon stick (or 1/4 teaspoon ground cinnamon)

 - 1 tablespoon coconut sugar (optional)